Payroll service providers

 Moneysoft Payroll Solutions

 Businesses pay a small annual fee for the software as opposed to monthly subscription costs, with the price point of the package coming in three different tiers that depend on how many staff you employ – 20, 100 or 250.

-Payroll Manager is HMRC-recognised and the software automatically updates roughly every other month, so changes in employee tax bands will always be taking into consideration among the automatic deductions attributed to a gross salary.
+Payroll Manager is HMRC-recognised and the software automatically updates roughly every other month, so changes in employee tax bands will always be taken into consideration among the automatic deductions attributed to a gross salary.

-Just be aware that this software is only compatible with Windows computers; if you operate from Apple hardware, you will have to look elsewhere for your payroll needs.
+Note: this software is only compatible with Windows computers; if you operate from Apple hardware, you will have to look elsewhere for your payroll needs.

 Moorepay Payroll Solutions

 Also boasting a great deal of HR-centric programs, Moorepay has been operating its payroll-centric software Payview for several decades.

 Claiming an accuracy of 99.8%, Payview is a cloud-based software offering all the bells and whistles you’d expect from such a service.
 This includes the automatic integration with HMRC policies and any changes to an individual’s circumstances.